jorgelon/kubernetesinmyhead.net/docs/CI-CD/reloader/how-it-works.md

 ## How it works

 Reloader tracks the kubernetes resources configured as explained before.
-When a secret or configmap is updated, reloader triggers a restart of the resource
+When a secret or configmap is updated, reloader triggers a restart of the resource.

+For this, it watches the data section of the secret

 There are 2 reload strategies here.
 The default one (env-vars) creates an environment variable in the restarted pods.
 The "annotations" mode add an annotation "reloader.stakater.com/last-reloaded-from" in the pods (via template spec)